Hawaii Court Records

 What Does a Tort Claim Contain in Hawaii?

-A Hawaii tort claim form will include the following information:
+A Hawaii tort claim form typically includes the following information:

 What Happens after a Tort Claim is Filed in Hawaii?

 In Hawaii, claims take roughly six months to process.
-As soon as the lawsuit has been filed in court, the defendant is informed of the case and has a chance to either accept or deny it.
-The Hawaii statute uses a Modified Comparative Negligence Law.
-This law allows the court to compare the relative fault of both parties when determining the damages.
+After the lawsuit has been filed in court, the defendant is informed of the case and has a chance to either accept or deny it.
+Per the Hawaii’s Modified Comparative Negligence Law the court compares the relative fault of both parties when determining the damages.
 The plaintiff may not receive compensation if the individual is more than fifty percent at fault, paying little heed to the defendant’s negligence.
 However, the law covers payment sharing if more than one party is to blame for the mishap.
 In instances of shared blame, the court assigns each party’s percentage according to the blame level.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?